-New space telescope reaches final stop a million miles away
+New space telescope reaches final stop million miles out

 A sunshield as big as a tennis court stretched open on the telescope in early January, 1 1/2 weeks after the Christmas Day launch from French Guiana.
 The observatory’s gold-coated mirror — 21 feet (6.5 meters) across — unfolded a few days later.

-Monday’s engine firing put Webb into orbit around the sun at the so-called second Lagrange point, where the gravitational forces of the sun and Earth balance.
+Monday’s thruster firing put the telescope into orbit around the sun at the so-called second Lagrange point, where the gravitational forces of the sun and Earth balance.
 The 7-ton spacecraft always faces Earth’s night side to keep its infrared detectors as frigid as possible.

 At 1 million miles (1.6 million kilometers) away, Webb is more than four times as distant as the moon.

-Considered the successor to the Hubble Space Telescope, which orbits 330 miles up, Webb is too far away for emergency repairs.
+Considered the successor to the Hubble Space Telescope, which orbits 330 miles (530 kilometers) up, Webb is too far away for emergency repairs.
 That makes the milestones over the past month — and the ones ahead — all the more critical.

 Spacewalking astronauts performed surgery five times on Hubble.
 The first operation, in 1993, corrected the telescope’s blurry vision, a flaw introduced during the mirror’s construction on the ground.